Yemeni Arabic: Tihamiyya Arabic

 Tihamiyya Arabic has many aspects that differentiate it from all other dialects in the Arab world.
 Phonologically Tihami is similar to the majority of Yemeni dialects, pronouncing the DIN (ق) as and the DIN (ج) as a velar plosive (the DIN pronunciation is also shared with Egyptian Arabic and most Omani Arabic dialects).
 Grammatically, all Tihami dialects also share the unusual feature of replacing the definite article (al-) with the prefix (am-).
-The future tense, much as in the dialects surrounding Sana'a, is indicated with the prefix (š-) for all persons, e.g. šabūk am-sūq "I shall go to the market”.
+The future tense, much as in the dialects surrounding Sanaa, is indicated with the prefix (š-) for all persons, e.g. šabūk am-sūq "I shall go to the market”.
 Some Tihami dialects, such as that spoken in al Hudaydah, are otherwise fairly similar to other Yemeni dialects in grammar and syntax, differing mainly in vocabulary, while others can be so far from any other Arabic dialect that they are practically incomprehensible even to other Yemenis.